seancheong/Flight-Search-Engine_AngularJS/README.md

 # Flight-Search-Engine_AngularJS

-This Flight Search Engine has been deployed in www.seancodinglab.com
+This Flight Search Engine has been deployed to http://www.seancodinglab.com/flight-search

 Attempt to create a flight search engine that has functions similar to SkyScanner.